The Kinetic Hourglass Data Structure for Computing the Bottleneck Distance of Dynamic Data: Conclusions

 In this paper, we introduced the \emph{kinetic hourglass}, a novel kinetic data structure designed for maintaining the bottleneck distance for graphs with continuously changing edge weights.
 The structure incorporates two kinetic priority queues, which can be either the deterministic kinetic heap or the randomized kinetic hanger.
 Both versions are straightforward to implement.

+We applied this data structure to compute the integrated bottleneck distance between two persistent homology transforms of geometric simplicial complexes in $\R^2$, achieving $O(n^6 \log n)$ complexity.
+This result has since been improved by Kerber and Wang \cite{KerberWang2025}, who achieve $\tilde{O}(n^5)$ for the integral objective and $\tilde{O}(n^3)$ for the maximum bottleneck distance in $\R^2$ using different techniques.

 In the future, we hope to improve the runtime for this data structure.
 In particular, the augmenting path search requires $O(n)$ time, falling short of the efficiency goals in the kinetic data structure (KDS) framework.
 Moreover, when comparing PHTs with $n$ vertices, the kinetic hourglass holds $n^2$ elements, which can be computationally expensive.
-This method can immediately be extended to study the extended persistent homology transform (XPHT) to compare objects that have different underlying topologies \cite{TurnerXPHT2024}, however there is much to be understood for the structure of the vines in the PHT and how this particular structure can deal with monodromy.
+This method can immediately be extended to study the extended persistent homology transform (XPHT) to compare objects that have different underlying topologies \cite{TurnerXPHT2024}.
 Further, the nature of this data structure means that it is not immediately extendable to the Wasserstein distance case, however, we would like to build a modified version that will work for that case.
 Finally, since the kinetic hourglass data structure also has the potential to compare more general vineyards that extend beyond the PHT, it will be interesting in the future to find further applications.